September 5, 2025

 How PSA Testing Works

-PSA testing is performed via a simple blood test, which gives it a significant advantage over other, more invasive methods of evaluating prostate health.
+PSA testing is performed via a simple blood test, which gives it a significant advantage over other, more invasive methods of evaluating prostate health3.
 High PSA doesn’t always mean that prostate cancer is present, and levels can increase due to conditions like infection of the prostate, certain medications like testosterone supplementation, and physical activity.
-Medications like finasteride and herbal supplements can lower PSA levels.
+Medications like finasteride and herbal supplements can lower PSA levels4,5.

 PSA and Prostate Cancer Risk